cloudflare/pat-go/tokens/typeFFFF/README.md

 # TypeFFFF Experimental Tokens

-This package implements prototype support for a new token based on Google's Web Environment Integrity (WEI) token proposal, located here: https://docs.google.com/presentation/d/1EH5F0D0qU5M_cLA_bfP-Mb-XBMDj36fG4L8IyonbsIs/edit#slide=id.g2258310cac2_0_0.
+This package implements prototype support for a new token based on Google's Web Environment Integrity (WEI) token proposal, [located here](https://docs.google.com/presentation/d/1EH5F0D0qU5M_cLA_bfP-Mb-XBMDj36fG4L8IyonbsIs/edit#slide=id.g2258310cac2_0_0).

-The implementation is built in a way that can reuse the HTTP authentication mechanism specified in the IETF Privacy Pass working group: https://ietf-wg-privacypass.github.io/base-drafts/draft-ietf-privacypass-auth-scheme.html.
+The implementation is built in a way that can reuse the [HTTP authentication mechanism](https://ietf-wg-privacypass.github.io/base-drafts/draft-ietf-privacypass-auth-scheme.html) specified in the IETF Privacy Pass working group.
 In particular, this means clients can reuse the TokenChallenge and Token structures on the wire.
 The new token type simply introduces a new way for verifying the individual Token structures.

 In a bit more detail, given a TokenChallenge, each Token is packed in the following way